Christmas fairy lights could add £20 to your winter electricity bill. Survey reveals 1 in 3 Brits still haven’t switched to LEDs

 For decorations, try making or using ornaments made from natural materials such as holly, mistletoe, ivy, pine cones or poinsettia.
 They’re a great way to decorate a room, look perfect in wreaths and are fun to make with all the family.

-For a much greener option, always make sure to buy one that’s UK grown by finding a registered retailer on the British Christmas Tree Growers Association website, before recycling it afterwards.
+For a much greener option, always make sure to buy one that’s

 Many local councils now offer Christmas tree collections in early January with old trees composted or shredded for use in local parks or woodland areas.